Twice Over The Kamais Intermediate - Experienced

 Easy Single Track: 10%

-Start from the car park at the end of Whakamarama rd
+Start at the Blade Carpark, at the very end of Whakamarama Road.

 Thermal leggings, Long-sleeved thermal top, Seam-sealed waterproof jacket, Beanie/thermal headwear, Personal Locator Beacon (PLB), Whistle, First aid kit, Extra food for emergencies, Cellphone, Map, Headtorch and spare batteries.